Characters: Barney Miller

 - Blatant Lies: Marty tries to explain his attempt to eat a small bag of marijuana with "I was hungry."

 - Camp Gay: Both of them are very camp to start with.
 Mr. Driscoll later appears as further along towards Straight Gay, at least compared to Marty.
+In one episode he tells Marty to 'stop perpetuating the stereotype'.

 - First/Last Name Basis: Marty is always Marty to the squad, but Mr. Driscoll is more often referred to by his surname.
 (Possibly because they haven't known him as long.)